 What is Subsidence?

-There are plenty of occasions when suspected subsidence will actually be signs of natural swelling and shrinkage as a result of humidity and temperature fluctuations.
+There are plenty of times when suspected subsidence is actually just a sign of natural swelling and shrinkage due to humidity and temperature fluctuations.
 If you’re residing in a new home, the plaster usually shows signs of some small cracks as it dries and the structure ‘beds in’.

-- You can see the crack both inside and out of the property
+- You can see the crack both inside and outside the property.

 - Keep all external pipes, guttering and plumbing well maintained to prevent leaks.

-- Avoid planting trees/shrubs too close to your property.
+- Avoid planting trees and shrubs too close to your property.

-- Don’t dig up any existing trees/shrubs, as this can cause instability and/or waterlogging.
-Instead, prune regularly or consult a tree surgeon for guidance.
+- Don’t dig up any existing trees or shrubs, as this can cause instability or waterlog.
+Instead, prune regularly and consult a tree surgeon for guidance.

-In many cases, subsidence is monitored.
-This necessitates that a hole beside your home is dug out to discover what the root cause of the problem is.
-It also allows the inspectors to track just how far the property is moving and at what rate.
+Typically, a professional will need to find the root cause of the subsidence, which in turn will allow them to track just how far the property is moving and at what rate.

-The process typically takes around 12 months; most cases end with experts sourcing and removing the cause of the subsidence.
-For serious cases, your house could require structural support through underpinning while works to strengthen the foundations are conducted.
+This process typically takes around 12 months, with most cases ending with experts sourcing and removing the cause of the subsidence.
+In serious cases, your house could require structural support through underpinning while works to strengthen the foundations are conducted.